Jean Lafitte: Barataria

 The United States made the Louisiana Purchase in 1803.
 In January 1808, the government began to enforce the Embargo Act of 1807, which barred American ships from docking at any foreign port and imposed an embargo on goods imported into the US.
-It was specifically intended to prohibit trade with the United Kingdom, as tensions were increasing between the two countries.
-That was problematic for New Orleans merchants, who had relied heavily on trade with Caribbean colonies of other nations.
+It was specifically intended to prohibit trade with the United Kingdom, as tensions were increasing between the two countries over the North American border with Canada and other issues.
+That was problematic for New Orleans merchants, who had depended on trade with the Caribbean colonies of Great Britain and other nations.
 The Lafitte brothers began to look for another port from which they could smuggle goods to local merchants.

-They created a base on the small and sparsely-populated island of Barataria, in Barataria Bay.
+They created a base on the small and sparsely populated island of Barataria, in Barataria Bay.
 The bay was located beyond a narrow passage between the barrier islands of Grand Terre and Grande Isle.
 Barataria was far from the US naval base, and ships could easily smuggle in goods without being noticed by customs officials.
 Workers would reload goods into smaller batches onto pirogues or barges, for transport through the many bayous to New Orleans.

 Based in New Orleans, Pierre Lafitte served as a silent partner, looking after their interests in the city.
 Jean Lafitte spent most of his time in Barataria managing the daily hands-on business of outfitting privateers and arranging the smuggling of stolen goods.
 By 1810, the island had become a booming port.
 Seamen flocked to the island, working on the docks or at the warehouses until they were chosen as crew for one of the privateers.